Stebbins Trails

 • Pack out everything you bring in – leave no waste.

-• Do not collect plants, animals or other organisms.
+• Do not disturb, collect or kill plants, animals and other living or non-living organisms.

 • Do not disturb research sites or restoration areas (indicated by colored tape, flags, or signs).